roh8raut/React-redux-calculator/README.md

 # React-redux-calculator
-A simple React-redux based calculator.
+A simple React-redux based calculator to get understanding of react-redux

 To run this app do the following steps: